RolandKoenig/SeeingSharp2/README.md

  - [SeeingSharp2.WpfCore](https://www.nuget.org/packages/SeeingSharp2.WpfCore/)

 ### Common Information
-Seeing# is a 3D/2D rendering library for C# powered by Direct3D 11.
+SeeingSharp is a 3D/2D rendering library for C# powered by Direct3D 11.
 It is meant for desktop applications (Win.Forms, Wpf) or Windows Store Apps.
 The base library is separated into the following projects:
  - SeeingSharp (.Net Standard 2.0)
  - SeeingSharp.Uwp (Universal Windows)